 I would like to thank our funding sources, without which, much of this research would be impossible.

-The generous startup funds from the University of Wisconsin Graduate School, College of Agricultural and Life Sciences, and the Department of Soil Science are currently helping me launch the lab’s research program.
+The generous startup funds from the University of Wisconsin Graduate School, College of Agricultural and Life Sciences, the Department of Soil Science, and HATCH are currently helping me launch the lab’s research program.
 In addition, I am honoured to have been chosen as the recipient of the O.N.
 Allen Professorship of Soil Microbiology in the Department of Soil Science.
 This amazing gift from Ethel K. Allen, memorializing her husband, Oscar N. Allen, will allow our lab to do some particularly exciting research over the next five years.

 We are also working on an exciting project funded by the DOE, in collaboration with researchers at UC Berkeley and the JGI, as well as a JGI mini-CSP for metagenomic analyses of soils from a previous paper on soil bacterial community response to pyrogenic organic matter inputs.

 In addition, our lab has been funded by the UW-Madison Microbiome Initiative, through which we are constructing the “Microbiotron“, and the UW-Madison Data Science Initiative, where we are working with Dr. Amy Willis at University of Washington, and Dr. Karl Broman here at UW-Madison to improve representation of uncertainty in microbial community sequencing data.
 We are collaborating with three researchers at the University of Wisconsin-Platteville through a CERANR grant to assess the effects of prescribed fire on soil properties and vegetation in restored prairies.